MarkdownBot/systemless-unicode9-ios10-Emoji/README.md

 **_Note:_** When you experience problems with fonts not displaying correctly reboot for a second time.
 This should fix some fonts not displaying correctly.

+**_Note:_** When you experience problems installing this module check out this [discussion on XDA](https://forum.xda-developers.com/apps/magisk/magisk-ios10-emoji-font-t3596503)

 ## How it works
 Replaces the default emoji font (NotoColorEmoji.tff) with the iOS10 variant.
 Also modifies your original fonts.xml & fallback_fonts.xml files with the sed command to update your font order.